DixonCh/Finding_Smallest_Number_PDC_Concept/README.md

 # Finding_Smallest_Number_PDC_Concept
-Finding Smallest Number using Parallel Computing Concept
+This is the source code of finding the smallest number from the inputs provided by the user using the concept of Parallel and Distributed Computing Approach.